CQCL/pytket-cirq/README.md

 [Pytket](https://cqcl.github.io/tket/pytket/api/index.html) is a python module for interfacing with tket, a quantum computing toolkit and optimisation compiler developed by Quantinuum.

-`pytket-cirq` is an extension to `pytket` that allows `pytket` circuits to be executed on Quantinuum's quantum devices.
+`pytket-cirq` is an extension to `pytket` that allows conversion to and from Cirq representations.

 ## Getting started